-The Audit Committee, which is composed of seven directors, is mandated by the Board of Directors of BCE Inc. to oversee Bell's risk management, including environmental risks.
-This committee, which held five meetings in 2018, has the following responsibilities related to the oversight of climate and environmental issues:
+The Audit Committee, which is composed of seven directors, is mandated by the Board of Directors of BCE Inc. (Board) to oversee Bell's risk management, including environmental risks.
+This committee, which held five meetings in 2019, has the following responsibilities related to the oversight of climate and environmental issues:

-- Reviewing, monitoring, reporting and providing recommendations to the Board on Bell's processes for identifying, assessing, mitigating and reporting strategic, operational, regulatory and general risks exposures and the steps Bell has taken to monitor and control such exposures, including our major legal obligation and compliance risks related to environmental issues and trends - Reviewing, monitoring, reporting and providing recommendations to the Board on Bell's compliance with internal policies and progress in remedying any material deficiencies related to environmental policy and management systems
+- Reviewing, monitoring, reporting and providing recommendations to the Board on Bell's processes for identifying, assessing, mitigating and reporting strategic, operational, regulatory and general risks exposures, and the steps Bell has taken to monitor and control such exposures, including our major legal obligation and compliance risks related to environmental issues and trends that may impact our operations and business - Reviewing, monitoring, reporting and providing recommendations to the Board on Bell's compliance with internal policies and our progress in remedying any material deficiencies related to environmental policy and environmental management systems

-• Ensuring that Bell's subsidiaries establish an environmental policy and management systems, and reviewing and reporting thereon to the Board.
+• Ensuring (when appropriate) that Bell's subsidiaries establish an environmental policy and environmental management systems, and reviewing and reporting thereon to the Board.

-Every year, at least one Audit Committee meeting covers environmental performance, including climate-related risks, performance in terms of energy consumption and greenhouse gas (GHG) emissions, and the results of energy savings initiatives.
-The Chair of the Audit Committee provides an annual report to the Board on environmental performance, including issues related to climate change.
+Every year, at least one Audit Committee meeting covers environmental performance, including climate-related risks, performance in terms of energy consumption and greenhouse gas (GHG) emissions, results of energy savings initiatives and overall conformity with Bell's environmental policy.
+In addition, quarterly updates on environmental compliance are discussed at Audit Committee meetings.
+At least once a year, the Chair of the Audit Committee provides a report to the Board on environmental performance, including issues related to climate change.